Our Collections

 Military Collection

-Bacup is a town with a rich social and military history, which is reflected in our collections.
-We have a permanent display of weapons, tools, and flints from the stone age, bronze age, and iron age.
+Bacup is a town steeped in a rich social and military history, and our collections beautifully showcase this heritage.
+We have a permanent exhibit featuring weapons, tools, and flints from the Stone Age, Bronze Age, and Iron Age.

 Archives & Research